krupeshrved/krupeshrved.github.io/index.markdown

 ## Experience

   __ASIC Design Engineer at Apple Technology Services, Munich, Germany__ `Nov 19 - Mar 20`
-  - Currently working at Apple's RnD Center in Munich on 5G-NR Cellular Development
+  - Worked at Apple's RnD Center in Munich on Cellular Firmware Development using 5G-NR Technology
-  - Responsible for firmware design and development as per 38 Series 3GPP Specifications
+  - Responsible for firmware design and development as per 3GPP Release 16 Specifications and Standards

   __Firmware Engineer at Intel Deutschland GmbH, Nuremberg, Germany__  `Jan 18 - Oct 19`
   - Moved to Intel's office in Nuremberg to gain further international exposure and diversity in 2018